RyanFleck/Manuals/content/tools/snowflake.md

 ## Stages {#stages}

 Stages hold binary files, which can be **queried** and **copied into** tables, with the limitation of no joins, filters, aggregations.
+The files can be watched and continuously loaded with a **snowpipe**.

 **Reference with**: